 People are buying colour mutants as investments.
-Some of these people do not even own land to keep the animals on, or know anything about animals.
-This leads to welfare concerns as the animals are not properly monitored and often the agreements to house the animals are withdrawn.
+Some of these people do not even own land to keep the animals on or know anything about animals.
+This leads to welfare concerns as the animals are not properly monitored.

-Intensively farmed antelope and predators should be seen as completely separate to their wild counterparts.
+Intensively farmed antelope and predators should be seen as completely separate from their wild counterparts.
 They have absolutely no benefit to the conservation and protection of their kind in the wild.

 The genetics of these animals are of no value to the wild populations due to the unscientific and uncontrolled manner in which they are bred.
 Introducing these inbred animals (accidentally or intentionally) to our wild populations will compromise the genetic integrity of our wild populations.